kenmoh/cli_old/README.md

 # FastAPI CREATE APP

 fastapi-create-app is a CLI tool for generating bare-bone FastAPI project.
-When you run `fastapi-create-app [project_name]`, it generates the following project structure:
+When you run `fastapi-create-app new [project_name]`, it generates the following project structure:

     .
     ├── app/